AnastasiaFab/TOMO/README.md

 ### Project team:

 This project was developed with the support of the [EASTN (The European Art-Science-Technology Network)](https://github.com/eastn.eu) at [Fab Lab Barcelona](http://www.fablabbcn.org/).
+The first real setup was done for the [FAV Festival](http://festivaldesarchitecturesvives.com/) in Monpellier in June 2014.

 * [Cleniem](https://github.com/clemniem)
 * [Pral2a](https://github.com/pral2s)